ai4life-opencalls/oc-1-project-11/README.md

 6. Calibrate the average object size automatically by clicking `callibrate`.
 The circle on the bottom-left should be approximately the size of the objects you want to segment.
 7. Check how default models perform on the data by clicking any in the `model zoo` section.
 8. Add a custom pretrained model to the interface: ``Models > Add custom torch model to GUI``.
-9. Select this model in `custom models` section and run it by clicking `run model`
+9. Select this model in the `custom models` section and run it by clicking `run model`.

 <div>
   <img src="resources/images/cellpose_interface.png" width="70%">